ouspg/ouspg.github.io/content/posts/current_teaching/index.md

 ---
 author: Oulu University Secure Programing Group
 title: Teaching in first period of 2023
 showReadingTime: false
 date: 2023-01-04
+summary: New year and new courses have started.
+showSummary: true
 ---
 We are currently running three different courses.